 We’ve pulled some of the best together to help you be the best prepared you can be:

-If you are travelling in a popular time of year, the best excursions will sell out, so get online once you’ve made your cruise booking and start exploring your options so you can pick from the whole range rather than being restricted to the dregs of what no one else wants to do when you are on the ship.
+If you are travelling at a popular time of year, the best excursions will sell out fast, so get online once you’ve made your cruise booking and start exploring your options so you can pick from the whole range rather than being restricted to the dregs of what no one else wants to do when you are on the ship.